BlueBrain/psp-validation/doc/source/tutorial.rst

    - extract PSP amplitude from "average" voltage trace (spiking trials are not taken into account)
  - calculate mean / std of obtained amplitudes
  - calculate conductance scaling factor, if reference data is provided
- - dump mean / std of obtained amplitudes, as well as scaling factor to :ref:`summary file <Summary file>`
+ - dump mean / std of obtained amplitudes, as well as scaling factor to :ref:`summary file <summary-file>`

 For more `psp run` commands and options: